- Anterior Approach Helps Tom Watson Play Historic British Open

 I had avn in my left hip; when I started to consult surgeons I was told that I was not a candidate for resurfacing as the femur head had collapsed.
 I would have preferred to have a resurfacing.
 But I knew the extent of the damage from looking at my MRI and felt that the surgeons were correct.

 While I experience a loss of ROM and functional abilities, I never had a lot of pain with the avn.
 I didn’t have x-rays taken early on.
-If I had, resurfacing would have been an … Read the Rest
+If I had, resurfacing would have been an option.
+I do regret that, but things still turned out well.

 Original Article http://www.stefankreuzermd.com/testimonials.html

 I have had both hips replaced, the first ten years ago utilizing the posterior approach.
 The recovery was very difficult.
 I was on crutches for about 6 weeks and went through several months of painful rehabilitation.
 In 2007 I had to have my other hip replaced.
 However, thanks to Dr. Stefan Kreuzer and his anterior approach, things were much different.
 I walked out of the hospital less than 2 days after surgery using only a cane for stability.
 My rehab was to walk 20 to 30 minutes twice a day.
-6 weeks after surgery I … Read the Rest
+6 weeks after surgery I was playing golf again.
+Having had both types of surgery, I can testify that in my case, Dr. Kreuzer and the anterior approach meant less pain, rehab, and a much faster recovery.…

 Su McKee, who was up and walking the same day after her hip replacement surgery at Methodist, shown here with Dr. Phil Berry, an orthopedic Surgeon on the Methodist Health System Medical Staff.
 Dr. Berry is one of the first 10 physicians in Texas to perform the procedure.